The flat and chewy chocolate chip cookie recipe makes a mouthwatering treat that is a family favorite.

 - 1/2 cup white chocolate chips

-- Preheat the oven to 350-degrees and grease a cookie sheet.
+- Preheat oven to 350 degrees and grease a cookie sheet.

 - Add the butter and brown sugar to a medium-sized bowl and mix together.

-- Next, add the egg and vanilla and mix it in.
+- Next, add the egg and vanilla extract and mix it in.

-- In a separate bowl, add the coca powder, flour, baking soda, and salt.
+- In a separate bowl, add the cocoa powder, flour, baking soda, and salt.

-- Sift and add to the wet ingredients and mix together.
+- Sift and add to the wet ingredients and mix together until the dough forms.

 - Add the semi-sweet and white chocolate chips and mix well.

-- Add the dough onto a cookie sheet and bake for 12 minutes.
+- Add the balls of dough onto a prepared baking sheet and bake for 12 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.